 Receivables from customers and counterparties, brokers, dealers and clearing organizations primarily consist of collateral posted in connection with certain derivative transactions and receivables related to unsettled trades.
 Receivables from customers and counterparties, brokers, dealers and clearing organizations are accounted for at amortized cost net of estimated uncollectible amounts, which generally approximates fair value.
-While these receivables are carried at amounts that approximate fair value, they are not accounted for at fair value under the fair value option or at fair value in accordance with other U.S. GAAP and therefore are not included in the Bank's fair value hierarchy in Notes 6 through 8.
-Had these receivables been included in the Bank's fair value hierarchy, substantially all would have been classified in level 2 as of both June 2018 and December 2017.
+As these receivables are not accounted for at fair value, they are not included in the Bank's fair value hierarchy in Notes 6 through 8.
+Had these receivables been included in the Bank's fair value hierarchy, substantially all would have been classified in level 2 as of both September 2018 and December 2017.
 Interest on receivables from customers and counterparties, brokers, dealers and clearing organizations is recognized over the life of the transaction and included in interest income.